Multiscale network renormalization: scale-invariance without geometry: Graph renormalization and scale-invariant network model

 Indeed, previous renormalization approaches based on the scale-free property encountered various problems, including lack of generality, irreducibility to the ordinary renormalization scheme in the special case of lattices, and limited iterability in small-world networks with short path lengths.
-By contrast, the model proposed here is renormalizable throughout the entire spectrum of network density because it is designed via a fitness that remains additive (and globally conserved at any hierarchical level) upon coarse grainings of nodes.
+By contrast, the model proposed here can be renormalized exactly throughout the entire spectrum of network density because it is designed via a fitness that remains additive (and globally conserved at any hierarchical level) upon coarse grainings of nodes.